WailanTirajoh/dbviewer/README.md

   - View columns with their types, nullability, defaults, and primary key indicators
   - Examine table indexes and their uniqueness constraints
   - Explore foreign key relationships between tables
+- **Entity Relationship Diagram (ERD)**:
+  - Interactive visualization of database schema and table relationships
+  - Zoomable and pannable diagram to explore complex database structures
+  - Full table details including all columns and their data types
+  - Visual representation of foreign key relationships between tables
 - **Data Browsing**:
   - Browse table records with customizable pagination (10, 20, 50, or 100 records per page)
   - Sort data by any column in ascending or descending order
   - Navigate through large datasets with an intuitive pagination interface
+  - Scrollable table with fixed headers for improved navigation
+  - Single-line cell display with ellipsis for wide content (tooltips on hover)
 - **SQL Queries**:
   - Run custom SELECT queries against your database in a secure, read-only environment
   - View table structure reference while writing queries
   - Protection against potentially harmful SQL operations
   - Query execution statistics and timing
-- **UI Features**:
+- **Enhanced UI Features**:
   - Responsive, Bootstrap-based interface that works on desktop and mobile
-  - Modern sidebar layout with quick access to all database tables
+  - Fixed header navigation with quick access to all features
+  - Modern sidebar layout with improved filtering and scrollable table list
   - Clean tabbed interface for exploring different aspects of table structure
-  - Table filtering and search capabilities
+  - Advanced table filtering with keyboard navigation support
   - Proper formatting for various data types (dates, JSON, arrays, etc.)
   - Enhanced data presentation with appropriate styling